usaspiff/react-workout-app-forms/README.md

 ### Things Learned

-The goal was to develop a personnal project  from scratch to master React by creating an app that encompasses all the main concepts listed in the official React docs page such as:
+The goal was to develop a personal project from scratch to master React by creating an app that encompasses all the main concepts listed in the official React docs page such as:
 * Rendering elements
 * Components and props
 * State and lifecycle